OCIA Frequently Asked Questions

-How committed to becoming Catholic do I have to be to begin the RCIA process?
+How committed to becoming Catholic do I have to be to begin the OCIA process?

 You need only be interested in exploring the possibility of becoming Catholic.
 There is no minimum degree of commitment required simply to begin the process.
 We welcome you to come with your questions and to share in conversation about what it means to live the Christian life in the Catholic tradition.

-What if I start the RCIA process and then later feel unsure and might want to step away for a time or even leave the process altogether?
+What if I start the OCIA process and then later feel unsure and might want to step away for a time or even leave the process altogether?

 Feeling unsure at times is natural.
 After all, moving in the direction of joining a particular faith community is a significant step.
 It is always a good idea to speak with one of the catechists (teachers) in the process to understand the source of your doubt.
 If you remain uncertain and feel that now is not the right time to explore becoming Catholic, you are always free to leave the process.
 If you step away from the process and later decide you want to return, you will always be welcome.